Zi En Kimberly Peh

 Fields of Study: International Relations, Comparative Politics

 Areas of interest: Conflict Prevention, Violence, Nuclear Politics, Methods

 Kimberly is a Ph.D. candidate in the Political Science Department at the University of Notre Dame, and a graduate student affiliate at the Kellogg Institute for International Studies and the Notre Dame International Security Center (NDISC).
 She joined the Department after receiving her BA (Hons) in Political Science, which is jointly endorsed by both the University of North Carolina – Chapel Hill and the National University of Singapore.

-Outside of her dissertation, she writes on topics related to nuclear strategies; international crises and negotiations; and non-great power foreign policies.
-She has published in the European Journal of International Security and is currently working on papers related to climate change, tactical nuclear weapons, and foreign policies in East Asia.
+Outside of her dissertation, she writes on topics related to nuclear politics; international crises and negotiations; and non-great power foreign policies.
+She has published in the European Journal of International Security, International Studies Perspectives, and North Korean Review.